NCBI-Hackathons/PDB2Genome/README.md

 # Use cases

 One potentially popular use case is co-display of these tracks with protein domains from the Conserved Domain Database (CDD).
-This can be done on full-featured NCBI Genome Viewers (Genome Data Viewer, Variation Viewer, 1000 Genomes Viewer, etc.)
+This can be done on full-featured NCBI genome browsers (Genome Data Viewer, Variation Viewer, 1000 Genomes Viewer, etc.)

 This can be implemented by: